stevehodgkiss/guard-sprockets2/README.md

 - `precompile` - Optional.
 An array of regex's or strings which match files that need compiling.
 Defaults to `[ /\w+\.(?!js|css).+/, /application.(css|js)$/ ]`
 - `digest` - Optional.
 Whether to include the digest in the filename.
 Defaults to true.
+- `gz` - Optional.
+Whether to compile a gzipped version of each file.
+Defaults to true.

 Example Rails and Sinatra apps can be found in the examples directory.